So what has John written in order to convince you of who Jesus is?

 Ever so often in his gospel, John gives us a glimpse of himself in the narrative (13:23; 18:15-16; 19:35; 21:24).
 His presence at key points in his narrative brings a feeling of surety about what he writes.
 He writes as someone who was there and someone whose testimony we can trust.

-This puts the ball in the lap of anyone who reads his gospel.
-John has borne witness to Jesus as the Son of God.
-His witness is sure.
+Which puts the ball in the lap of anyone who reads his gospel.
+He has borne witness to Jesus as the One sent by God and from God; that is, Jesus is the Messiah, the Son of God.
 He testifies to what he knows.
 To believe his witness about Jesus is to have eternal life.
 To not believe is to perish.
 What will your decision be?